srpp011/srpp011/README.md

 I build scalable and robust backend systems for Earth Observation, agricultural monitoring, and environmental analytics.
 With strong expertise in containerized deployments and CI/CD pipelines, I deliver reproducible, production-grade solutions to open-source initiatives and client-driven projects.

-Currently working in a startup at the crossroads of web GIS, machine learning, and satellite data.
+Currently, I work in a startup focused on geospatial and AI-driven technologies, and I serve as a teaching and research assistant at the University of Belgrade – Faculty of Civil Engineering, in the field of geoinformatics and geodetic engineering.

 ***